 You May Qualify for Legal Assistance

 If the DDS claims examiner denies your application, you can always appeal that decision within 60 days.
 The best way to avoid that problem is getting a Social Security attorney to help file your claim.
 Already applied and got a denial letter in the mail?
 You can get a lawyer to review your benefits application for mistakes free of charge.
 These lawyers always work on contingency, so you’ll pay nothing for professional help unless they help you win benefits.
 And if your case wins, you’ll only pay a small, one-time fee.
+Having a lawyer file your paperwork nearly triples your chances of benefit approval within 6 months.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!